emmanuelotoo/java_fundamentals/Readme.md

-This project contains folders where I practice various concepts in java for revision purposes.
+This repo contains folders where I practice various concepts in java for revision purposes.

 Topics:
 - [x] basics